Wytamma/GISAIDR/README.md

 ## Examples

-Download all of the entries in Asia but outside China.
+Download all of the 2020 entries from Asia but outside China.

 ```R
 library(GISAIDR)